molpopgen/libsequence/REVISION_HISTORY.md

 * nSL added (Sequence/SummStats/nSL.hpp)
 * fixed implementation of Sequence::invalidPolyChar, which was checking the wrong alphabet
 * Various documentation fixes
+* Sequence::FST functions shared,Private, and fixed now throw an exception if deme indexes are out of range.
+Previously, empty return values were sent, which could be confused with there being no sites in a category.

 ## libsequence 1.8.7